 Die Installation von Apache erfolgt aus den Ubuntu Paketen.

-sudo apt install apache2
+sudo apt install apache2 libapache2-mod-md

 Die notwendigen Modulle für SSL, OCSP Stapling und Modul „MD“ müssen aktiviert werden.